madetech/nhs-virtual-visit/README.md

 ### `.env`

-In order to run this app locally you will need to add these variables to your `.env` file.
+In order to run this app locally you will need to create a `.env` file in the root of this project and add these variables to it.

 ```bash
 # GovNotify API Key